2024-08-05

 • Studies on data requirements, data quality, distribution and sampling rate to reduce the omission error to the sub-centimeter level in different parts of the world.

-• Contributions of alternate data sources, such as altimetry sea surface heights and GNSS geometric heights to geopotential modeling and geoid determination at reference benchmarks.
+• Contributions of alternate data sources, such as altimetry sea surface heights, absolute SAR, InSAR and GNSS geometric heights to geopotential modeling and geoiddetermination at reference benchmarks.

-• Investigation of the theoretical framework required to compute the sub-centimeter geoid (support of ICCT SG: Geoid/quasi-geoid modelling for realization of the geopotential height datum)
+• Investigation of the theoretical framework required to compute the sub-centimeter geoid with the support of WG2.2.1 and various ICCT SG and WG on the geoidmodelling and height systems.

-• Investigation of the error budget od potential determination and vertical reference frames unification (support to Commission 2 WG: Error assessment of the 1 cm geoid experiment)
+• Investigation of the error budget of potential determination and vertical reference frames unification.

 • Investigation and benchmarking of alternative regional geoid determination methods and software.